 - Dealing with a series of Subject Access Requests in the health sector which involved proceedings being issued in the UK to enforce the subject access right.
 Those proceedings were settled on what our client believes to be acceptable terms.

-- Advising on data transfer post Safe Harbor including on data transfer agreements, notices, new processes and Binding Corporate Rules.
+- Advising on data transfer post Privacy Shield including on data transfer agreements, notices, new processes and Binding Corporate Rules.

-- Developing a Privacy Impact Assessment (PIA) process for a well-known client in healthcare.
+- Developing a Data Protection Impact Assessment (DPIA) process for a well-known client in healthcare.
 The process is used to risk assess all of their new uses of personal data.

 - Advising on the implementation of helplines including ensuring the scope of the helpline meets data protection and data export laws and securing necessary registrations.